29 November 2018

 What is UCD in UX?

 UCD is not a part of UX.
-Rather, this is a strategy of bringing users into the design process to ensure specific user experience.
+Rather, this is a strategy of bringing users into the design process to ensure a specific user experience.
 In other words, creating a design aimed at the emotional satisfaction of a user.

 What is the user experience while traveling?
 Visiting new places?
 Meeting interesting people?
 Having adventures?
 That’s what travel websites are feeding us.